dmarder0528/kids-learning/source/docs/torah.md

 * [themercava.com](https://www.themercava.com/app/) - has extensive digitized and interactive collections of seforim with translations and mefarshim that can be turned on and off with just a click.
 * [sefaria.org](https://www.sefaria.org/) - has extensive digitized and interactive collections of seforim with translations and mefarshim that can be turned on and off with just a click.
 * [The Crown Heights Yeshiva](https://chyeshiva.com/)
+*Otzar Hachochma is free due to the situation. http://www.otzar.org/